 However, there are many fabulous gay venues across the city, not just in these two areas.

 Heathrow is one of the busiest airports in the world.
 It has 4 terminals (numbered 2, 3, 4 and 5 – Terminal 1 is closed).

 Heathrow is connected to the city by a fast rail link called the Heathrow Express.
 The journey takes 15 minutes non stop to Paddington Station, located to the west of the London’s city center and costs £37 for a single journey.
 From Paddington it is easy to catch a Taxi or continue on the Underground to your destination.
 There is an alternative rail service to Paddington, called Heathrow Connect, that stops at a number of stations.
 It is cheaper (£10.20 for a single) but the journey time is 25 minutes.

 The Piccadilly Underground Line runs from Heathrow through central London.
 It is cheaper (£6 to Zone 1) but slower than the Heathrow Express (it can take more than 1 hour to reach central London).
 During peak hours (7:30-9:30 and 17:00-19:00), it can be very difficult to travel with luggage on the Underground through central London.

 Buses and ‘Black Cab’ taxis are available at Heathrow.
 TFL (Transport For London) estimate that a taxi will cost in the range of £46-87 to get into central London.

 Gatwick has two terminals (North and South) and is used by a mix of European and long haul airlines.
 Gatwick is connected to the city by a rail link called the Gatwick Express.
 This is a 30-minute non-stop service to Victoria Station located in the South West of London’s city center.
+Prices do vary.
 From Victoria you can catch a taxi, bus or underground line to your destination.

 Taxis and bus services are also available at Gatwick.
 Taxis can be expensive if caught on the day, however, if you pre-order one you’re likely to get a better deal for travel to central London.